hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 ## Approach to modeling.

-Figure 2, in addition to
+Figure 2, in addition to representing our our information architecture, makes brief mention of the approach to analysis.
+Slum detection is our objective.
+We seek to accomplish this using ambient information including our population

 <p align="center">